EricGomesGregory/DnD-Wulfgar/Wulfgar/Adventures/Campaigns/SecondGroup/8-JourneyToHoffnar.md

   - During the meeting

 ___
 ***Zander Ironcloak.*** is a very rugged dwarf with an eye patch, a short but well maintained beard and three shallow scars on his face.
-He wears a set of full plate armor with light-blue and charcoal tassilis.
+He wears a set of full plate armor with light-blue and charcoal tassels.

 Zander is a bit of a hot head, with